Eeems/intercessions/README.md

 ```

+If [blessed](https://pypi.python.org/pypi/blessed/) is installed it will return the Terminal version of it instead.
 If [blessings](https://pypi.python.org/pypi/blessings/) is installed and you are not running the windows version of python it will attempt to return the [blessings](https://pypi.python.org/pypi/blessings/) instance of Terminal instead of the intercessions one.